Fitness & Recovery

 But my actual performance was declining.
 Runs that felt easy three months ago now felt heavy.
 Weights I'd been lifting comfortably were suddenly grinding.
 I blamed sleep, blamed nutrition, blamed stress.
 I never blamed the training itself.

-The data I was ignoring
+The overtraining warning signs I was ignoring in my data

 When I connected my wearable data, training logs, and daily tracking into xHeal, the trend was unmistakable.
 Over the previous eight weeks: